gianpierodiblasi/swing.js/README.md

 If you want you can also create your UIs by means of a visual IDE (for example the [NetBeans](https://netbeans.apache.org/) GUI Builder, codename Matisse).
 The code provided in the test folder shows some use examples (the resulting output can be tested in the [test](https://gianpierodiblasi.github.io/swing.js/html-test/javascript/swing/TestJFrame.html)).

+## Test
+swing.js has been tested on:
+- desktop
+  - chrome 124
+  - edge 124
+  - firefox 125
+- mobile
+  - chrome 124
+  - edge 124

 ## Dependencies
 - josetta - [link](https://github.com/gianpierodiblasi/josetta)
 - jsweet-core - [link](https://repository.jsweet.org/artifactory/libs-release-local/org/jsweet/jsweet-core/)